emuvi/arc-rs-qinpel-wiz/README.md

 # QinpelWiz

-QinpelWiz ( Qinpel Wizard ) is a command that transfers, compiles and installs selected bundles of graphical user and command interfaces for the Qinpel, the Quick Interface for Pointel platform.
+QinpelWiz ( Qinpel Wizard ) is a command program that transfers, compiles and installs configured bundles of user interfaces and command programs for the Qinpel, the Quick Interface for Pointel platform.